MarkDPierce/cult-of-sleep/event-signup.md

 ![alt text](./static/img/event-attending.png)

-Second, the channel the event is posted in should have a new message with your characters attendance details.
+Second, the channel the event is posted in should have a new message with your character's attendance details.
 Be aware that after a while, this message will go away and if you would like to adjust your attendance or change characters you will have to follow the next process for updating character specific information for an event.

 ![alt text](./static/img/character-event-attendance.png)

-# Removing yourself from a Raid
+# Removing/Updating yourself in a Raid Event

 When you sign up for an event the last message you will receive is the character attendance message that lets you update the status or set notes.
 However, after a certain amount of time, this message gets purged from the events channel and you will have to go through the following to update attendance or change characters.